jlong5795/challenge-web/README.md

 ## Project Description

-You will build a real-time React.JS chat room that allows users to log in and send eachother messages and links.
+You will build a real-time React.JS chat room that allows users to log in and send each other messages and links.
 Links shared in the chat will include a preview of the link inline with the message (think iMessage or Android Messages).

 ## Requirements